 Our parks boast a variety of activities for locals and visitors.
 There are horseshoe pits, a lighted tennis court and playground equipment.

 Need a place to just sit and relax?
-Try our brand new public library located just south off Highway 212 on Tenth Street.
+Try our public library located just three blocks south of Highway 212 on Tenth Street.
 The library offers free internet access, tourist information, stacks of magazines and newspapers and even an easy chair or two.

 Visit the Olivia Chamber of Commerce website for more Visitor and Community Information!